vicrace/Unity-2D-Shooting-Game/README.md

 ## Installation and Play

 1. Clone the repository to your local machine.
+2. *Download the required files from [[this link]](https://drive.google.com/file/d/1S4NzYfwEQgazKPcKQI_F_OMO-q_ifaKW/view?usp=sharing).*
+3. *Unzip the downloaded files into the same directory as the `.sln` folder.*
-2. Open the project in Unity.
+4. Open the project in Unity.
-3. Build and run the game within the Unity editor.
+5. Build and run the game within the Unity editor.

 Feel free to explore the game and modify it as needed to enhance or add features!